 For chemicals classified as hazardous under CLP Regulation, conditions for safe use(s) are provided in the exposure scenario(s) or in the extended SDS (e-SDS).

-Grower shall be provided by the supplier with the extended safety data sheet in order to adequately control the risks identified, respecting operational conditions and applying appropriate risk management measures (RMMs) when needed.
+Grower shall be provided by the supplier with the e-SDS in order to adequately control the risks identified, respecting operational conditions and applying appropriate risk management measures (RMMs) when needed.
 Safe use information for the consumer must be provided on the packaging.
-End user is responsible to use the fertilizer product according to the instructions given in the safety data sheet or package.
+End user is responsible to use the fertilizer product according to the instructions given in the SDS or package.

 If his use is not identified, or conditions for safe use cannot be met, even after seeking advises up the supply chain, they may decide to notify ECHA and make their own Chemical Safety Assessment, according to Article 38 of REACH.